basiliscos/dot-files/articles/rotor-v0.14.md

 };
 ~~~

 It should be mentioned, that requests cancellation *can be done* [sobjectizer](https://github.com/Stiffstream/sobjectizer), but, first, you have to roll your own request/response mechanism, and, second, your own queue in addition of sobjectizer's queue, i.e. unneeded performance penalties.
+To my opinion, sobjectizer is mostly suited for *blocking operaions* processing, which, of course, cannot be cancelled in any framework.

 ### std::thread backend/supervisor (v0.12)